Experience: 10 + Years

-- Serve as the Alternate Facility Security Officer (AFSO) and Alternate Contractor Program Security Officer (ACPSO) for day-to-day security guidance on operating procedures for the company's various Special Programs and DoD Contracts.
+- Serves as the onsite Contractor Program Security Officer (CPSO) for day-to-day security guidance on operating procedures for the company's various Special Programs and DoD Contracts.

-- Serve as the Alternate COMSEC Security Custodian for the corporation, which involves managing DIAS records, account audits, and COMSEC rekeys.
+- Serves as the Alternate COMSEC Security Custodian for the corporation, which involves managing DIAS records, account audits, and COMSEC rekeys.

 - Responsible for the positive control of all classified accountable items, ensuring that Oceaneering is compliant with contractual security obligations identified in the contract security classification specification (DD Form 254).

-- Maintain DD Form 254 files for all classified contracts and prepares DD Form 254 for subcontractors as required.
+- Maintains DD Form 254 files for all classified contracts and prepares DD Form 254 for subcontractors as required.

-- Advise and assists the company's Information Systems Security Manager (ISSM) in proper handling of AIS hardware and related digital media.
+- Advises and assists with the company's Information Systems Security Manager (ISSM) in proper handling of AIS hardware and related digital media.